 - Verify the information provided by the district

-- Send the district a confirmation letter documenting the effective date of the tax, which will include an Automated Clearing House (ACH) Agreement that must be completed and returned on or before the 15th day of the month prior to the effective date of the tax.
+- Send the district a confirmation letter documenting the effective date of the tax, requesting an Automated Clearing House (ACH) agreement that must be completed and returned on or before the 15th day of the month prior to the effective date of the tax.
 The Department will distribute the district taxes it collects to the TDD’s bank according to the terms of the agreement.

 - Notify businesses of the rate change and effective date.
 Please note, we will only notify those businesses for which the district has provided complete and accurate information.
 The Department will communicate to the district concerning any businesses that cannot be registered to collect the district tax based on the information provided to us.
 It will be the district’s responsibility to provide this information to the Department.
 The district should notify new tenants of the tax and must notify the department of any new business in the district.